 Earlier in her career, Ms. Susman spent eight years in government service focused on international trade issues.
 Her positions included Deputy Assistant Secretary for Legislative and Intergovernmental Affairs in the U.S. Department of Commerce and Legislative Assistant for the U.S. Senate Committee on Commerce, Science and Transportation.

 Ms. Susman holds a B.A. in government from Connecticut College; she has also studied at the London School of Economics.
-She serves on the following boards: WPP, a world leader in advertising and marketing based in the UK; the Library of Congress Trust Fund; The International Rescue Committee; and the U.S. India Business Council.
+She serves on the following boards: WPP, a world leader in advertising and marketing based in the UK; the Library of Congress Trust Fund; and The International Rescue Committee.